kragen/derctuo/globoflexia.md

   reinforcement.
 - Traditional gauze-and-plaster medical casts for healing broken bones were an inspiration, as mentioned above.
 In this case the form is grown in a womb rather than twisted from balloons.
+This technique turns out to go back to the Middle Kingdom of ancient Egypt, around 4000 years ago; archaeologists call it "cartonnage".
 - Shotcrete has been on many occasions sprayed onto inflated domes to make Barbapapa-style houses.
 In this case the balloons are very large and not twisted.
 Typically the concrete is portland cement,